ChrisSoderberg-ONS/mss-rap-project/README.md

 ## Project Structure

-The project consists of the following modules:
+The project consists of the following scripts:

 `data_loading.py`: Contains functions for loading the dataset.

 `data_preprocessing.py`: Contains functions for preprocessing the dataset, including mapping categorical variables and splitting the data.

-`model.py`: Contains functions for training the model and evaluating predictions. plotting.py: Contains functions for plotting data visualizations. main.py: The main script that orchestrates the entire pipeline.
+`model.py`: Contains functions for training the model and evaluating predictions.

+`plotting.py`: Contains functions for plotting data visualizations.

+`main.py`: The main script that orchestrates the entire pipeline.

 ## How to Use the Code